 While the trustees have similar oversight responsibility with respect to the services provided by Inovalis S.A. pursuant to the Management Agreement, the services provided by Inovalis S.A. are not performed by employees of the REIT, but by Inovalis S.A. directly and through entities to which it may subcontract.
-The Fifth Amended and Restated Management Agreement has been approved by the Board of Trustees for a three-year term expiring on March 31, 2026.
+The Management Agreement has a three-year term expiring on March 31, 2026.